opencord/voltha/voltha/extensions/kpi/README.md

-# VOLTHA Performance Monitoring/PKI Library
+# VOLTHA Performance Monitoring/KPI Library

-This directory provides a common library for the creation of Performance Monitoring groups within VOLTHA and should be used to insure that PKI information from different adapters use the same format
+This directory provides a common library for the creation of Performance Monitoring groups within VOLTHA and should be used to insure that KPI information from different adapters use the same format

-## PKI Manager Creation
+## KPI Manager Creation

 Currently, each device adapter is required to follow the following steps to create and register PM Metric manager.
 This is typically performed in the device handler's